thorrak/fermentrack/docs/docs/index.md

 * Fresh Raspbian install (Lite or /w Pixel supported, Oct 2016 version or later)
 *

-**PLEASE NOTE** - BrewPi-Django is currently intended to be installed on a fresh installation of Raspbian.
+**PLEASE NOTE** - Fermentrack is currently intended to be installed on a fresh installation of Raspbian.
 It is **not** intended to be installed alongside brewpi-www and will conflict